deepeters/job-search/README.md

 * To run the application, first install the java development kit from `https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html`
 * Install gradle.
-* Next clone the project using `$ git clone https://github.com/deepeters/douglas-fir` to your preferred folder.
+* Next clone the project using `$ git clone https://github.com/deepeters/job-search` to your preferred folder.
-* In the command prompt, navigate to cloned folder and use the following command to run the app `$ gradle run`
-* Open the browser and enter the address `localhost:4567`

-* * Install PostgreSQL. for help installing ==> https://www.youtube.com/watch?v=-LwI4HMR_Eg
-  * Open up your terminal and type the following commands(only works if postgreSQL is installed)
-  *
-          psql

-          CREATE DATABASE wildlife_tracker;

-          \c wildlife_tracker;

-          CREATE TABLE animals (id serial PRIMARY KEY, name varchar, sightingid varchar);

-          CREATE TABLE endangered (id serial PRIMARY KEY ,name varchar,age varchar,health varchar, ranger varchar);

-          CREATE TABLE sightings (id serial PRIMARY KEY ,ranger varchar,date timestamp, location varchar);

-          CREATE DATABASE wildlife_tracker_test WITH TEMPLATE wildlife_tracker;
+* Run the application on Android Studio.

 ### How to Use - Behaviour
-* Add an Endangered Animal
+* Add user
-* Add other Animals (Non-Endangered)
+* Add qualifications
-* Add a Sighting of an Animal that has been Added before, otherwise repeat the previous steps
-* See added Animals; endangered, non-endangered and all as well
-* See Sightings Recorded and time recorded
+* Search available jobs.
+* Apply for job
+* Get confirmation.

 # Contact Information: